Marriage Counseling Can Help You Regain Closeness

 - Or, if you’ve been married for years.

-- Wants to improve their relationship
+- Improve their relationship

-- Wants to keep that spark alive.
+- Keep that spark alive.

 While marriage counseling can help, you have to do your part.
 You have to be a willing participant in the process.
 Sessions, at times may be difficult as you both work toward addressing issues in your marriage.